jjohnson35mps/miniproject2JeffJohnson/README.md

 ### INF601 - Advanced Programming in Python
 ### Jeff Johnson
-### Mini Project 1
+### Mini Project 2

-## Mini Project 1
+## Mini Project 2

-Mini Project 1 queries last 10 days of stock information for Apple, Draft King, Microsoft, Rubrik, and Tesla.
-It then creates graphs for each stock, plots the 10 stock prices over each day, and saves the charts to a folder called 'charts'.
+Mini Project 2 downloads a BMW sales dataset via KaggleHub, then loads each CSV into a Pandas DataFrame.
+The script aggregates counts for models, colors, and transmissions and plots them using Matplotlib.

 ## Description

-The program pulls financial data from the yfinance API, processes arrays using NumPy, and plots charts with matplotlib.
-Each stock closing price for Apple, DraftKings, Microsoft, Rubrik, and Tesla are collected and scaled based on minimum and maximum values and plotted on a graph with X and Y axis labels and a title.
-The program ensures that a charts directory exists before saving the charts as .png files.
+The program downloads BMW sales data with KaggleHub, refreshes its local data/ and charts/ folders, and loads each CSV into a DataFrame.
+It totals models, colors, and transmissions, then creates clear bar charts (horizontal for models/transmissions, vertical for colors) and saves them as PNGs in charts folder.

 ## Getting Started

 ### Dependencies